JAndrassy/UnoWiFiDevEdSerial1/README.md

 3. Upload the EspProxy sketch into UnoWiFi.
 (No need to save it.)

 EspProxy will reset the ESP8266 into bootloader mode always when the Atmega is reset with DTR signal from IDE.

+To build the WiFi Link for the Uno WiFi [install esp8266 support in IDE](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki/Programming-ESP8266).

 Repository and
 instructions for generic board/module with ESP8266 are [here](https://github.com/jandrassy/arduino-firmware-wifilink).